gramps-project/gramps-web/README.md

 (Its ancestor is the <a href="https://github.com/DavidMStraub/gramps-webapp-frontend">frontend</a> of the legacy <a href="https://github.com/DavidMStraub/gramps-webapp">Gramps web app</a>.)

+## Demo

+A demo deployment based on the Gramps example family tree is available at https://davidmstraub.github.io/Gramps.js/.

 ## Project status

 The project is in active development but can already be used.